AndrzejKrupinski/companies-jobs/README.md

 ### JOB FINDER

 #### Things to do:
-- There's one feature missing: combinations of requirements (logical alternatives 'v');
+- update tests;
+- get rid of mass-assignment;
-- Use joins in repositories.
+- make requirements unique per company in ConditionRequirementsPivotSeeder.